cve-search/CveXplore/README.rst

    ...
    << Capec:1 >>

+**WARNING The collection specific find method does not adhere to the default limit of 10**

 If you would limit (or sort / skip) the returned results you could append additional commands to your original query:

 .. code-block:: python